Getting online – creating and managing a website

-If you want to move up this chain and become a business with a high level of digital awareness, you need to think about how to get your business online now, or how to improve your current online presence.
+If you want to become a business with digital reach, you need to think about how to get your business online now, or how to improve your current online presence.

 Building a website 101

-It’s now easier than ever to create and manage your own website.
-Check out www.digitalbusiness.gov.au and click on ‘Creating your website’ for a range of tools and suggestions.
+It’s easier than ever to create and manage your own website.

-What to think about before creating your website, including the type of website, budget, timeframe and goals.
+- Planning: What to think about before creating your website, including the type of website, timeframe, and goals.

-How to make your website work well on mobile devices.
+- Going mobile: How to make your website work well on smart phones.